mediamonks/muban/docs/getting-started.md

 actual website where your frontend will be integrated.
 It's always a good practice to build and preview your site before sending it over to anyone else, so you know for sure everything works properly.

+Additionally you can run `yarn build:diff` to generate a diff report for all changed handlebars templates.
+Command will create a `dist/diff` folder and put a report inside.
+Script can compare changes with master branch or specific commit or git tag.

 ## Further reading